Award categories

 06. Outstanding professional services for social responsibility

-This award is to recognise innovation and impact in the University’s professional services in social responsibility, for example, by developing and/or delivering processes, policies and services that contribute to the University’s third goal.
+This award is to recognise innovative and impactful projects and initiativies that support the University’s professional service’s committment to social responsibility.
+Examples include: creating, developing or delivering processes, policies and services that make a difference to the wider University, our students and partners.

 We are particularly interested in entries from across the following roles and areas:

-• PS staff woking at all levels across the University
+• PS staff working at all levels across the University

 • Administrators, clerical staff and assistants